 PSSP students, under the mentorship of the program director, form an interdisciplinary community of scholars who provide diverse perspectives and support while sharing the pursuit of outstanding scholarship as a form of public service.
 PSSP students write theses in human biology; peace and conflict studies (an individually designed major); feminist studies; history; American studies; political science; urban studies; sociology; and science, technology, and society.
 The PSSP complements the requirements of students’ honors or capstone programs and the efforts of faculty advisors during the thesis-writing process.
 Early in autumn quarter, an overnight retreat provides the foundational community-building experience for the group.

 By request, PSSP students can be matched with a Stanford staff, faculty or community member who serves as a mentor.
-The mentor relationship is highly individualized, but mentors typically provide advice and support to foster the public service dimension of the thesis research and to pursue larger questions of how this work relates to students’ lives and career goals.
+The mentor relationship is highly individualized, but mentors typically provide advice and support to foster the community-engaged dimension of the thesis research and to pursue larger questions of how this work relates to students’ lives and career goals.

 A Community of Scholars: an essay on the origins of PSSP written by PSSP alumni

 If you are interested in theses written from 1995 to the present, please contact Luke Terra.

 To apply, please submit the following materials by May 20, 2019 at 11:59 PDT.

 For more information about the Public Service Scholars Program, please contact Joanne Tien.